CIP-0026

 }

-Metadata objects that contain an extra top-level property policy MUST therefore abide by the following rules:
+Metadata objects that contain an extra top-level property policy

-3. Every metadata entry MUST have a set of signatures such that, the monetary script given in policy can be validated using the provided signatures, irrespective of the time constraints.
+MUST therefore re-hash (through blake2b-224) into the first 28 bytes of the metadata's subject (the policy id). - Every metadata entry MUST have a set of signatures such that, the monetary script given in policy can be validated using the provided signatures, irrespective of the time constraints.
 Said differently, the public keys from the annotated signature must re-hash into key hashes present in the policy AND each key must verify its associated signature AND the provided signatures must be sufficient to validate the monetary script according to the semantic given by the cardano ledger without considering the time constraints.

 For example, consider the following phase-1 monetary policy, represented in JSON: